By Helena Alcoverro, on 6 August 2020

-If you’re new to the world of SEO, or even if you’re well versed, you’ve heard about the importance of long tail keywords.
-To newcomers, this term can sound super strange!
-But, you’ll get pretty familiar with it shortly.
+If you work in the world of SEO, especially if you’re well versed, you’ve heard about the importance of long tail keywords.
+To newcomers, this term can sound strange, but, you’ll get pretty familiar with it shortly.

 Let's review what exactly long tail keywords are, their advantages, and the most useful strategies to find them.

-Before we dive into long tail keywords, it's important to understand what keywords even are.
-Keywords are the terms that users enter in the search box of sites such as Google; we can think of them as the "questions" that the search engine has to answer, although they don’t have to be questions.
+Before we dive into long tail keywords, it's important to understand what keywords are.
+Keywords are the terms that users enter on sites such as Google.
+Think of them as the "questions" that the search engine has to answer, although they don’t have to be questions.

 Sometimes these searches are composed of a single term, but more often they combine several words or even form a complete phrase.
-Sometimes SEOs will make a distinction between keywords and key phrases, but they operate the same way.
 It is common for users to use questions and full sentences when conducting searches, which leads us to long tail keywords.

 What Are Long Tail Keywords?

-In SEO, the term "long tail" is used to refer to very specific search terms (usually a multi-word phrase).
+In SEO, the term "long tail" refers to very specific search terms (usually a multi-word phrase).
 For example, "shoes" would be a generic keyword (or short tail keyword), while "mountain running trail shoes" would be a long tail keyword.

 Focusing on long tail keywords offers some interesting advantages: